 For more information and reservations, please visit Court of Two Sisters.

 Cafe Du Monde

 New Orleans– Who doesn’t go to New Orleans and not try the famous Café Du Monde?
 This open-air cafe, which was established in 1862, is world famous for their powdered sugar French beignets and café au laits.
 In this part of the world, one goes with the other and they are truly a divine pairing.

-The coffee used is a dark roasted blend with chicory, which is New Orleans Creole style coffee that has been served during the Civil War times.
-You can have your coffee black or au lait, which is the way I had tried it although I favor black coffee.
-It was perfect with the hot and sweet plate of beignets we were served.
+The coffee used is a dark roasted blend with chicory, which is New Orleans Creole style coffee , and has been served during the Civil War times.
+You can have your coffee black or au lait, which is the way I had tried it.
+This was a perfect pairing with the warm and sweet plate of beignets.

 Tip: Do not wear black!